SharedCode/sop/README.md

 But of course, you have to consider memory requirements, i.e. - how many bytes of data per Key/Value pair(item) that you will store.
 In this version, the data is persisted together with the other data including meta data of the node.
 Thus, it is a straight up one node(one partition in Cassandra) that will contain your entire batch's items.
 Not bad really, but of course, you may have to do fine tuning, try a combination of "slot length"(and batch size) and see how that affects the I/O throughput.
 Fetches will always be very very fast, and the bigger node size(bigger slot length!), the better for fetches(reads).
 BUT in trade off with memory.
 As one node will occupy bigger memory, thus, you will have to checkout the Cassandra "size"(perf of VMs & hot spots), Redis caching and your application cluster, to see how the overall setup performs.

 Reduce or increase the "slot length" and see what is fit with your application data requirementes scenario.
-In the tests that comes with SOP(under in_red_ck folder), the node slot length is set to 500 with matching batch size.
+In the tests that comes with SOP(under "in_red_ck" folder), the node slot length is set to 500 with matching batch size.
 This proves decent enough.
 I tried using 1,000 and it even looks better in my laptop. :)
 But 500 is decent, so, it was used as the test's slot length.

 ## Delete Service